maflcko/b-c-gui-translations-review/reviews/pt_BR.md

         <translation>Abrir o arquivo de configuração %1 apartir do diretório trabalho.</translation>

 YES
-There is a typographical error in the translation: "apartir" should be "a partir".
-Also, "diretório trabalho" is missing the preposition "de" before "trabalho".
-The corrected phrase is "diretório de trabalho."
+There are two problems in the translation:
+1. "apartir" should be "a partir" (it's two words in Portuguese).
+2. "diretório trabalho" lacks the preposition and definite article, it should be "diretório de trabalho" to correctly mean "working directory".

 Correct translation:
 Abrir o arquivo de configuração %1 a partir do diretório de trabalho.